gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `sha1`: The SHA1 hash of the file content.
 A hex string.
 - `md5`: The MD5 hash of the file content.
 A hex string.

+### `thirdPartyCompatibility` value

+This value, nested in elements of the `dependencies` node, includes additional information to be used if the dependency points at a module that did **not** publish Gradle module metadata.
+The information is ignored if the dependency points at a module that was published with Gradle module metadata.

+- `artifactSelector`: Information to select a specific artifact (identified by `name`, `type`, `extension`, and `classifier`) of the dependency that is not mentioned in the dependency's metadata.
+These are typically artifacts published with Maven that contain a _classifier_.

 ### Changelog

 #### 1.1

 - Adds support for _subgraph version constraints_: `version { forSubgraph = true }`
+- Adds `thirdPartyCompatibility` features for better compatibility with maven and ivy metadata

 #### 1.0